 Merciful and upright is the Lord, therefore he will establish a law to guide sinners in the way.

-The gentle he will guide in justice, the meek he will teach his ways.
+The gentle he will guide in justice, and he will teach the meek his ways.

 All the ways of the Lord are mercy and truth for those who seek his covenant and his testimonies.